Graphs and Generalized Witt identities: Graph zeta functions and free Lie superalgebras

-The Witt dimension formula and identity are associated with the following result: \begin{prop} [23] If $V$ is an $R$-dimensional vector space and $L$ is the free Lie algebra generated by $V$ then $L= \bigoplus_{N=1}^{\infty} L_{N}$, and $L_{N}$ has dimension given by Witt polynomial ${\mathcal M}(N;R)$.
-The generating function for the dimensions of the homogeneous subspaces of the enveloping algebra of $L$ is given by the reciprocal of the Witt identity, relation (1.2). \end{prop} In two papers S. -J. Kang and M. -H Kim [11, 12] generalized the above proposition to the case that the free Lie algebra $L$ is generated by an infinite graded vector space.
-They obtained a generalized Witt formula for the dimensions of the homogeneous subspaces of $L$ which satisfies a generalized Witt identity.
-In [13] S. -J. Kang extended the results to superspaces and Lie superalgebras.
-The following proposition summarizes Kang's results from [13] which are relevant for our objectives.
+In two papers S. -J. Kang and M. -H Kim [7,8] generalized the Proposition 1.1 (section 1) to the case that the free Lie algebra $L$ is generated by an infinite graded vector space.
+They obtained a generalized Witt formula for the dimensions of the homogeneous subspaces of $L$ which satisfies a generalized Witt identity that plays the role of the denominator identity for the free Lie algebra.
+In [9] S. -J. Kang extended the results to superspaces and Lie superalgebras.
+The following proposition summarizes Kang's results from [9] which are relevant for our objectives.

-\begin{prop} {\it Let $V= \bigoplus_{N=1}^{\infty} V_{N}$ be a ${\mathbb{Z}}_{>0}$-graded superspace with finite dimensions $\dim V_{N}= |t_{N}|$ and superdimensions $\Dim V_{N}= t_{N} \in {\mathbb{Z}}$, $\forall N \geq 1$.
-Let ${\mathcal L}= \bigoplus_{N=1}^{\infty} {\mathcal L}_{N}$ be the free Lie superalgebra generated by $V$ with a ${\mathbb{Z}}_{>0}$-gradation induced by that of $V$.
+\begin{prop} {\it Let ${\mathcal V}= \bigoplus_{N=1}^{\infty} {\mathcal V}_{N}$ be a ${\mathbb{Z}}_{>0}$-graded superspace with finite dimensions $\dim {\mathcal V}_{N}= |t_{N}|$ and superdimensions $\Dim {\mathcal V}_{N}= t_{N} \in {\mathbb{Z}}$, $\forall N \geq 1$.
+Let ${\mathcal L}= \bigoplus_{N=1}^{\infty} {\mathcal L}_{N}$ be the free Lie superalgebra generated by ${\mathcal V}$ with a ${\mathbb{Z}}_{>0}$-gradation induced by that of ${\mathcal V}$.
 Then, the ${\mathcal L}_{N}$ superdimension is

 The summation ranges over all positive divisors $g$ of $N$ and $W$ is given by

 where $T(N)=\{ s = (s_{i})_{i \geq 1} \mid s_{i} \in {\mathbb{Z}}_{\geq 0}, \sum is_{i}=N \}$ and $\mid s \mid = \sum s_{i}$, $ s! = \prod s_{i} !$.
 Furthermore,